 - Start with an existing security policy template.
-For example, the SANS Institute offers a host of security policy templates, including those specific to email retention and email security that outline proper use of email in enterprise environments.
+SANS Institute, for example, has a host of security policy templates online, including specific email and email retention policies that outline proper email use in enterprise environments.

-- Modify the template email security policy or policies.
-Based on an understanding of business culture, size and maturity level, policy writers can modify the template(s) to suit the needs of the organization, while adjusting the messaging with the purpose of having the greatest end-user impact.
+- Modify the email security policy template.
+Based on an understanding of business culture, size and maturity level, modify the template(s) to suit the needs of the organization.
+Adjust the messaging to have the greatest end-user understanding and impact.

-- Ensure that email security technologies and configurations adhere to outlined policy standards.
-There are any number of email security tools that can be integrated to help protect users from threats, including spam filters, sandboxes, antivirus/malware prevention tools and encryption.
-These tools should be implemented according to written policy.
+- Ensure email security technologies and configurations adhere to outlined policy standards.
+A number of email security prevention and mitigation tools help protect users from threats, including spam filters, email security gateways, sandboxes, antivirus and antimalware, and encryption.
+Implement and maintain these tools according to written policy.
 Also, include information about other security measures, such as multifactor authentication, password security, and allowlisting and blocklisting.

-- Devise a plan for user policy agreement/acknowledgement.
-Policies must include some way of ensuring that employees/users have read and accept email policy usage guidelines.
-Typically, this comes in the form of a required signature at the end of the policy, along with the ability to track ongoing email security training sessions.
+- Devise a plan for user policy agreement and acknowledgment.
+Include a way for employees and users to acknowledge they have read and accepted email policy use guidelines.
+This typically comes in the form of a required signature at the end of the policy, along with the ability to track ongoing email security training sessions.
 Maintain security policy acknowledgment forms throughout the employment of the user -- and up to several years after depending on corporate policy or government regulation.
 Major changes to an email policy could result in needing all employees to resign the policy document.

 - Develop training and incident response procedures.
 Include email security threats and best practices during regular security awareness trainings.
-Put procedures in place to help enforce proper email use and to be able to quickly respond to user questions or incidents.
+Put procedures in place to enforce proper email use and to enable quick response to user questions or incidents.

 The implementations of email security policies vary widely based on the maturity level of the business.
-More established businesses will have an easier time with users understanding their email use requirements because they likely have read and acknowledged similar usage policies for other aspects of the business and corresponding technologies.
+More established businesses have an easier time getting users to understand their email use requirements because they likely have read and acknowledged similar usage policies for other aspects of the business and corresponding technologies.

-Newer organizations with a looser, startup mentality will likely have to tread more lightly and spend additional time reinforcing policy guidelines.
-Requiring frequent, mandatory email security training has shown to be successful in these types of business environments where users may not strictly adhere to policies, if they even exist at all.
+Newer organizations with a looser or startup mentality likely have to spend additional time reinforcing policy guidelines.
+Conduct frequent, mandatory email security trainings in business environments where users might not strictly adhere to policies.